qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         The GitHub workflow for registered users provide a set of instructions to setup the host computer environment, sync, and compile.
 Firmware components are available as prebuilt binaries.

-    .. grid-item-card::  |icn-book-blue|  Build with GitHub using firmware and extras
+    .. grid-item-card::  |icn-book-blue|  Build from Source (with firmware and extras)
         :class-card: card-base-line
         :class-title: font-link
         :class-body: font-gray-60